felickz/talks/proposals/sec-dotnet-proposal.md

 ## Description

-We will explore a GitHub Sample app: https://github.com/dotnet-felickz/monorepo to demonstrate the application of these security features in a real-world-ish .NET projects using Maui and Blazor/MVC with ASP.NET Core.
+We will explore GitHub Sample apps https://github.com/dotnet-felickz/vulnerable-dependencies (SCA) and  https://github.com/dotnet-felickz/monorepo (SAST + Secret Scanning) to demonstrate the application of these security features in a real-world-ish .NET projects using Maui and Blazor/MVC with ASP.NET Core.

 ## Key Topics